dev-RD-svg/dev-RD-svg.github.io/README.md

 ## RanishaDas-Portfolio

 Project Description:
 Pursuing a Master’s in Interaction and Experience Design from U.L., Ranisha Das’s UX portfolio website certainly demonstrates her skills as an innovative strategist.
 She’s crafted a well-defined visual language for her site, which is sweet and simple.
-The website is made up of shades of turquoise, graphical icons, shapes, and PLENTY of white space.
+The website is developed using HTML, CSS and Javascript that resulting in a website made up of shades of turquoise, graphical icons, shapes, and PLENTY of white space.
 In addition, subtle touches like a dark mode feature, really gives the portfolio an edge.
 Last but not least, Ranisha has brought all her work experience and project works together by incorporating a striking visual on her site page.

 Table of contents: